areestoo/kittyone/README.md

 | Kitty | One button rotation for shred DPS |
 | KittyClaw | One button rotation modified for claw DPS|
 | KittyVael | One button rotation for Vaelastrasz the Corrupt in Blackwing Lair|

+### 5. To do
+ - Customizable mana thresholds to use innervate and potions
+ - Manual Crowd Pummeler in rotation (spam proof)
+ - Manual Crowd equip and destroy after use
+ - **Faerie Fire** application
+ - Innervate queueing when /w'd
+ - Bear form rotation and innervate queueing\
+ - GUI menu